wojciechmarek/my-finances/README.md

-# MyFinances
+# My Finances

 This a simple web application allowing you to see polish stock prices, details about the stock and save single stock in a favorites list.

 ## Purpose

-MyFinances was created as a part of a project for a class at university.
+My Finances was created as a part of a project for a class at university.
 The main aim of the project was to implement as many Software Design Patterns as we can.

 Design patterns included: